 While scientists aren’t sure how or why leptin resistance occurs at the cellular level, they have a pretty clear idea of what lifestyle factors lead to leptin resistance, and thus what people can do to pull themselves out of this metabolic quagmire.

-For one thing, the main factor that causes leptin resistance is simply allowing yourself to become fat in the first place.
+For one thing, the main factor that causes leptin resistance is simply allowing yourself to become overweight in the first place.
 The primary source of leptin is excess body fat, and maintaining healthy body fat levels is the best way to avoid leptin resistance.

 This won’t be fun in the beginning, when the body is still resistant to leptin and sending out SOS signals for more calories ASAP, but this effect diminishes as leptin levels stabilize and the brain once more becomes sensitive to leptin’s effects.

-If you’re in this boat, then there’s another reason to take heart that you won’t have to deal with the nuisance of leptin resistance forever.
+If you’re in this boat, there’s another reason to take heart that you won’t have to deal with the nuisance of leptin resistance forever.

 Remember that leptin scales both in response to short-term calorie restriction and long-term fat loss.